State-of-the-art facilities, an award-winning

 The Joint Center offers minimally invasive total joint procedures,

 including knee and hip replacement.
-UCH Orthopedics also offers minimally
+UM UCH Orthopedics also offers minimally

 invasive rotator cuff repair and a full range of arthroscopic procedures.